NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

     including partial export.
 11. Option to use own transport layer with default GATT Bearer implementation available.

+### NOT (yet) supported features

+The following features are not (yet) supported:

+1. The rest of models defined by Bluetooth SIG - *PRs are welcome!**
+2. IV Index update (initiation) - *not a top priority, as other nodes may initiate the update.*
+3. Health server messages - *in our TODO list.*
+4. Remote provisioning - *in our TODO list.*
+5. Device Firmware Update (DFU) - *in our TODO list.*

+## nRF Mesh sample app

-Most of the features are demonstrated in the sample app nRF Mesh:
+Most of the features listed above are demonstrated in nRF Mesh sample application.

+Use `pod try` to install and set up the sample app when using CocoaPods.

+The app is available on [App Store](https://apps.apple.com/us/app/nrf-mesh/id1380726771).

+### Supported features

 1. Provisioning with all available features.
 2. Configuration of local and remote nodes.